Special Issue Proposal

 For (2), please clarify the exact modalities through which you plan the special issue (e.g. a CFP, workshop).
 In this case, please include:

 - a list with some people you have already - even if informally - solicited and which have expressed a preliminary interest in participating in the Special Issue.

 - The CFP for the conference on which the Special Issue is to be based and a selection of conference papers, or else the CFP intended to elicit submissions directly for the special issue.

 The guest editors are responsible for the review process.
-They will have access to the journal’s online system and they will manage submissions, refereeing, revisions and decide on which papers to include.
-They will be supported in this process by TPR’s Assistant Editor.
+They will either have access to the journal’s online system or be supported by the editors and / or editorial assistant of TPR in accessing papers, reviews, and revisions.
+Special editors will manage submissions, refereeing and revisions and will decide on which papers to include.
+They will be supported in this process by TPR’s editorial assistant and by the editor of TPR allocated to oversee that special edition.
+The editor(s) of TPR may propose reviewers and will have final approval over selected peer reviewers to both support the guest editors and to help maintain the academic integrity of the review process.
 Note that publication of any special issue or article is still subject to final approval on the part of the journal’s main editors, who retain a right to veto prospective publications if they deem them not suitable for the journal.

 The Editors are also very happy to provide editorial advice and guidance throughout the process whenever required.